dorian-marchal/phonegap-boilerplate-documentation/maps.md

 ### Geolocation : `core/utils/GeolocationHelper`

-An helper is available to ease user geolocation.
+The [GeolocationHelper](api/GeolocationHelper.md) is available to ease user geolocation.
 An instance of this helper can be required via the `app/singletons/geolocation` module.

 ### User tracking : `core/utils/UserLocationTracker`